 What does an EHC plan look like?

 Your EHC plan should be based around you, your needs and wishes.
-See what a blank EHC plan looks like.
+See examples of good practice for an EHC plan.

 Is an EHC plan right for your child?